 - The size of your tumor and how far the cancer has spread in your body, called the stage of your disease

-- If your tumor has things called "receptors" for HER2 protein, estrogen, and progesterone, or other specific features.
+- Whether your tumor has things called receptors for HER2 protein, estrogen, and progesterone, or other specific features

-Your age, if you’ve gone through menopause, other health conditions you have, and your personal preferences also play a role in this decision-making process.
+Your age, whether you’ve gone through menopause, other health conditions you have, and your personal preferences also play a role in this decision-making process.

 What Are the Types of Breast Cancer Treatment?